BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 Keep in mind that unbound variables do not change how many times the rule is evaluated.
 It's tempting to think that the previous rule will only trigger the first time a sixteenth letter in _any_ alphabet is added because it's only 'listening' to that one value, but database conditions are triggered by entire facts and not individual values, and so a new value in an unbound variable will still cause the rule to be evaluated even if the bound variables have already been evaluated.

-Also be aware that using the same database name with a different number of columns will behave like they're two completely separate databases.
+> Be aware that using the same database name with a different number of columns will behave like they're two completely separate databases.
 Even if you only want the first column in a database, defining a fact with `DB_Letters("A", 1);` will not trigger the condition `DB_Letters(_Letter)` because they store different kinds of facts and are therefore treated like separate databases.
+{.is-warning}

-However, it will not work to reuse a database name for one that has the same number of parameters but with different types or in a different order.
+> It will not work to reuse a database name for one that has the same number of parameters but with different types or in a different order.
+{.is-danger}

-Finally, we can have more than two values / columns in facts stored by a database, and it will continue to scale as has been described in this section.
+We can have more than two values / columns in facts stored by a database, and it will continue to scale as has been described in this section.

 #### Two Variables from Different Databases (Intermediate)